StpME/VCThemeGUI/README.md

 # VCThemeGUI

-This is a simple GUI for editing the CSS for specifically editing the **backdrop/background** of Discord+ and SoftX, themes for Vencord and BetterDiscord.
+This is a simple GUI for editing the CSS for specifically editing the **backdrop/background** of modified Discord themes.
 It allows you to set the backdrop of the current theme by selecting an existing or added url to an image (.png, .jpg, .jpeg, .gif) from the dropdown instead of going into the file yourself and manually editing or commenting out images.

 This allows you to more easily store multiple backdrops for the theme and swap between them within a simple interface without having to work within the text css file itself for simpler access.

-****This was made for personal Vencord use and I have not tested for other clients, but the css files should be same except for directory locations.**

 ### -----------------------------------------------------------------------
 ## How to use: